octpalacios/Orthoptera_karyotype_evolution/README.md

 # Orthoptera karyotype evolution
-This repository contains data and code to reproduce analyses reported in the manuscript "Rapid speciation and karyotype evolution in Orthoptera".
+This repository contains data and code to reproduce analyses reported in the manuscript "Speciation and karyotype evolution in Orthoptera".

 # Repository structure
 Analyses: contains code to reproduce analyses, simulations and figures.